psu-epl/psu-epl.github.com/index.md

 Listed below are outside resources for your projects.

 **We also have a slack workspace for students to interact with our managers.
 You can ask questions about your projects, resources, Analog Discovery 2's, etc. Join us [here](https://eplabpsu.slack.com/archives/C1W89N8BY)**

+# Lab Kits
+This [link](https://sites.google.com/pdx.edu/ece-lab-resources/) will lead you to the ECE lab resources page.
+That resource page can bring you to more information on what components are required for each [lab](https://sites.google.com/pdx.edu/ece-lab-resources/students/lab-kits), what components are in a [tool box](https://sites.google.com/pdx.edu/ece-lab-resources/students/tool-box), and other resources and useful guides for students.

 ## Online Resources
 We understand that many students will still need to do prototyping.